B. Hello World Test

 Create a Hello World app to learn how to program your Photon device

-When learning a new programming language, the first step that many people take is to create what is called a "Hello World" program.
+When learning a new programming language, the first step that many people take is to create what is called a program.
 Traditionally, this program simply displays the text "Hello World" on the screen and only requires a few lines of code.
 The purpose is to demonstrate that you can create a simple yet functional program in the new coding language.
 It's the first step before creating more complex programs.

 However, your Photon circuit board does not have a built-in screen.
 Your Photon kit does have a micro OLED screen that can be connected to the Photon – but that would require connecting 7 different jumper wires and coding a more complex app.
 Eventually, you'll be able to do this – but we need something much simpler for your first Photon app.